 The Book Fairies makes magic by providing donated books to those in need.
-We are committed to fighting the illiteracy epidemic by collecting new and/or gently used books and matching them with libraries, schools, teachers and organizations in need that would not otherwise have the means to obtain them.
+We are committed to decreasing the high rates of illiteracy in our area by collecting new and/or gently used books and matching them with libraries, schools, teachers and organizations in need that would not otherwise have the means to obtain them.

 When did you start and how many books have you donated thus far?

-Since our inception in 2012, The Book Fairies has donated over 550,000 books to over 400 underprivileged schools and organizations across Long Island and the greater New York metropolitan area…and counting!
+Since our inception in 2012, The Book Fairies has donated over 1 million books to over 500 underprivileged schools and organizations across Long Island and the greater New York metropolitan area…and counting!

 Do you only donate to schools?